C4ptainCrunch/thesis/source/index.rst

   +------------------+-----------+-----------+-----------+

-When playing matches between any two of these agents, :math:`s_0(x^0)` will be uniformly distributed between the 6 possible moves.
+When playing matches between any two of these agents, :math:`s_0(x^0)` is uniformly distributed between the 6 possible moves.
 If A and B play a match and :math:`s_0(x^0)` is

  - 1 or 2 : A plays :math:`+`, B plays :math:`r`.
 Thus A wins,